conal/talk-2016-generic-fft/README.md

 To do: coalesce the accidentally distinct constants (different numeric approximations of the same real value), and compare again.

-I've added a few new slides to the end of the talk, including pictures and statistics, starting on slide 43.
+New pictures, statistics, and remarks [starting on slide 43](http://conal.net/talks/generic-fft.pdf).